YukanQ/analog-computing/README.md

 __Look again to the advantages of analog computing and compare with the simulation:__
 * Programming means to change the structure of the computer.
 * That's all to do, the rest will be done by the system.
 * Another point of view: Everything is a control loop.
-This means solving ODEs, that's the job of an analog computer.
+This means solving DEs, that's the job of an analog computer.
 * Impossible on digital stuff: A analog computer scales flat in inflection to the computing time.
 * Not worth the trouble: You can not hack an analog computer.

 And the trivialities:
-* Implement Interactivity: Turning the potentiometer in the current execution
+* Implement Interactivity: Turning the potentiometer in the current execution.
 * Implement the HALT-function
 * Use multithreading
 * Div. improvements in the source code